Ricky Feacher

-Richard Ivy Feacher (born February 11, 1954) is an American former professional football wide receiver.
-Feacher played in nine seasons in the National Football League (NFL) from 1976 to 1984, primarily for the Cleveland Browns.
-He holds the record for the fastest 100 yard dash 9.6, and was a star football player for the Hernando High School Leopards, located in Brooksville, Florida.
+Richard Ivy Feacher (born February 11, 1954) is an American former professional football player who was a wide receiver for nine seasons in the National Football League (NFL) from 1976 to 1984, primarily for the Cleveland Browns.
+He played college football for the Mississippi Valley State Delta Devils.

+Feacher holds the record for the fastest 100 yard dash 9.6, and was a star football player for the Hernando High School Leopards, located in Brooksville, Florida.
 In 2011, Feacher was inducted into the Hernando High School Hall of Fame.